How to format your mss once accepted

 ‘But I wouldn’t ever do that,’ whimpered Beatrice.
 ‘It’s… it’s… it’s… impossible to tell a quotation mark from an apostrophe.’

 Use double quotation marks (“) to open direct speech and double quotation marks (”) to close it.
 If someone is reporting direct speech within direct speech… okay.
 Then you can use the single quotation marks.
 But ONLY then.
 If you have written your whole novel using single quotation marks, it’s a real drag to change it.
 You can’t just change it automatically because the text is also littered with apostrophes.
 So it’s a long, slow, boring manual change.
-Well, better you than us.
+Well, better you do it than we.
 And you’ll know for next time.

 4. Do not indent paragraphs with a tab or (horror!) with spaces.
-Either define the style to indent the paragraph or leave it left aligned and add space before the normal paragraph style.
-See rule 5 below.
+Either define the paragraph style to indent the first line of the paragraph or leave it left aligned and format the paragraph style to add space before it.
+No double carriage returns.

-Special Rules for Poetry
+The Rules for Poetry

-Yes, this is the same rule as General Rule 1. above.
+Unlike the Prose rules, you may use double carriage returns.
+Big-hearted of us, I know, but don't arse about placing words on the page.
 I don’t care about your “move ‘trenchant’ three pixels to the left”.
 Not at this stage.
 There is plenty of time for shifting things on the page when we are reviewing drafts.
+If a poem has a particularly complex layout,

-If a poem has a particularly complex layout, DO NOT try to format the Word document to show it.
+DO NOT try to format the Word document to show it.
 We have your initial PDF which shows how you expect to see it on the page.
 You can make a note in square brackets at the top of the page – [SEE PDF FOR HOW THIS SHOULD APPEAR ON THE PAGE] – and leave the formatting to us.

 Anything you try to do to make it easier for us will inevitably make it much more difficult.
 Do not use tabs, do not use spaces to format the position of words on the page.
 Why?
 Because our books are formatted to a different page size with different margins and use a different font and different font size.
 Your space is not our space.
 Your tab size is not our tab size.